Denny82044/Noxan/README.md

 # Noxan
-Noxan is a Rocket League bot made using RLGym.
+Noxan is a Rocket League bot trained using RLGym.